-In 1799 accompanied by his wife and four of his six small sons, William Cox the elder sailed for New South Wales in the convict ship Minerva
+Accompanied by his wife and four of his six sons, William Cox the elder departed England for New South Wales in 1799 in command of a detachment of the NSW Corp on the convict ship Minerva.

 Edwin James Brady in Australia Unlimited published in 1918 tells of the Cox family......

 In 1819 Mrs. William Cox died, leaving five sons, and two years later Mr. Cox married again, adding to his family three sons and a daughter.
 William Cox (the elder) died in 1837 at the age of 72 years, leaving behind him a reputation second to none among those grand old pioneers who laid the foundations of the Mother State.
 His numerous sons, too, left their names on the records of the early pastoral development of the State, and themselves left large families of worthy descendants to the present generation.
 It may be briefly stated that of William Cox's first family

 1).William Cox, junr. - who served as a young officer in the Peninsula War - came out to New South Wales and married the daughter of Captain Piper, after whom Point Piper, Sydney, was named.
 He founded Hobartville, near Windsor, and afterwards took up station properties near Muswellbrook and near Warialda.